TanZheng96/Tan-Zheng/README.md

 <img align="left" width="170" height="170" alt="GIF" src="https://media.giphy.com/media/llarwdtFqG63IlqUR1/source.gif" />

 I am Tan.
 I am a graduate student major in Data Science at University of the Pacific.
 As you all coding is my hobby and life style.
-I met coding at the beginning of my master program.
-My bachelor was in Fashion Design.
+I met coding at the beginning of my first job.
+My bachelor was in Fashion Design and Engineering.
 It gives me the ability to think creatively.
 The most important thing working in Data Science field is keeping get updated!
 So I think it's time to get more active in Github, follow me!

 [![GitHub followers](https://img.shields.io/github/followers/TanZheng96?label=Follow&style=social)](https://github.com/TanZheng96/?tab=follow)